 Twitter, being Twitter, their polar differences of opinion escalated pretty quickly.
 The rapper refused to retract his comments and even accused NASA of avoiding questions on the matter.

-Tyson recruited his young rapper nephew, Stephen Tyson, to produce a rebuttal "diss track of their own.
-This track was titled "Flat to Fact" is a pretty high-brow and classy response.
-Fair play!
+Tyson recruited his young rapper nephew, Stephen Tyson, to produce a rebuttal "diss" track of their own.
+This track was titled "Flat to Fact" and is a pretty high-brow and classy response.

 His passion and hunger for the subject have opened many doors for him and to his credit.
 If Carl Sagan saw something in him then who are we to criticize?